-There are critical aspects of forming a LGBT employee resource group when employees do not have explicit protections against discrimination on the basis of sexual orientation or gender identity.
+There are critical aspects of forming a LGBTQ employee resource group when employees do not have explicit protections against discrimination on the basis of sexual orientation or gender identity.
 Working with your managers is essential so that the organization's leaders fully understand their responsibility to create a workplace where everyone can be open and honest without fear of personal or professional recrimination.

 Use every communications vehicle allowed in the organization — i.e., the internet, newsletters, bulletin boards, company gatherings — to post information about the group and its upcoming events.
 Make available a safe way (a voice mail box, snail mail box or e-mail box) for people to reach out without necessarily identifying themselves by name.
 If the organization will not allow you to use its communications vehicles, consider taking out an ad or placing an announcement in your local gay newspaper.

 Make sure that there is a person in management, ideally in the human resources department, who supports the ERG's desire to reach out — someone whose name is posted within the company and who is a "safe" person to reach out to.